 True confession: I love peeking into other people’s shopping carts.
-I’m fascinated by why someone might stock up on a particular product.
+I’m fascinated by the reasons someone might stock up on a particular product.

 There’s no better place for such spying than the membership-only warehouse chain Costco.